-- Wash and soak the white chickpeas in water for 3-4 hours and Drain and Transfer into pressure cooker, add water and salt and cook till to tender in pressure cooker.
+- Wash and soak the white chickpeas in water for 3-4 hours and Drain and Transfer into the pressure cooker, add water and salt and cook till tender in a pressure cooker.

-- Heat the oil in non-stick pan, ginger chili paste and saute for few seconds.
-Add coriander powder, turmeric powder, salt, red chili powder, black pepper powder, garam masala, amchoor and mix well and sauté few seconds.
+- Heat the oil in a non-stick pan, ginger chilli paste and saute for a few seconds.
+Add coriander powder, turmeric powder, salt, red chilli powder, black pepper powder, garam masala, amchoor and mix well and sauté few seconds.

 - Add Chopped tomatoes, peanuts and dry fruits of your choice cover it till turn mashy.